Clintonville in Waupaca County, Wisconsin — The American Midwest (Great Lakes)

 Topics and series.
 This historical marker is listed in these topic lists: Air & Space • Industry & Commerce.
 In addition, it is included in the Wisconsin Historical Society series list.
 A significant historical month for this entry is February 1794.

 Location.
 44° 37.098′ N, 88° 43.92′ W. Marker is in Clintonville, Wisconsin, in Waupaca County.
-Marker can be reached from 7th Street, 1½ miles east of Main Street (Wisconsin Highway 22), on the right when traveling east.
+It can be reached from 7th Street 1½ miles east of Main Street (Wisconsin Highway 22), on the right when traveling east.
 Marker is on the Clintonville Municipal Airport property, beyond the security fence/gate.
 Touch for map.
 Marker is in this post office area: Clintonville WI 54929, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 7 other markers are within 15 miles of this marker, measured as the crow flies.
-Four–Wheel Drive (approx. 1.3 miles away); Portion of Wall of China (approx. 1.4 miles away); Clintonville Veterans Memorial (approx. 1½ miles away); Veterans Memorial (approx. 7.6 miles away); Chief Waupaca (approx. 8.3 miles away); Shiocton Area Veterans Memorial (approx. 14 miles away); Melvin O. Handrich (approx. 14.3 miles away).
+At least 8 other markers are within 14 miles of this marker, measured as the crow flies: FourWheel Drive (approx. 1.3 miles away); Portion of Wall of China (approx. 1.4 miles away); Clintonville Veterans Memorial (approx. 1½ miles away); Clintonville High School (approx. 1½ miles away); Veterans Memorial (approx. 7.6 miles away); Wāpahkoh (approx. 8.3 miles away); Melvin O. Handrich (approx. 13.9 miles away); Shiocton Area Veterans Memorial (approx. 14 miles away).
+Touch for a list and map of all markers in Clintonville.

 Also see . . .
 North Central Airlines.
-“The airline’s route system now reached from coast to coast and would fly on its own for six years before it was purchased by Northwest Airlines in 1986.”
+“The airlines route system now reached from coast to coast and would fly on its own for six years before it was purchased by Northwest Airlines in 1986.”
 (Submitted on June 6, 2008.)

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on June 6, 2008, by Keith L of Wisconsin Rapids, Wisconsin.
-This page has been viewed 1,444 times since then and 40 times this year.
+This page has been viewed 1,906 times since then and 44 times this year.
 Photos: 1, 2. submitted on June 6, 2008, by Keith L of Wisconsin Rapids, Wisconsin. • J. J. Prats was the editor who published this page.